skatejs/skatejs/README.md

 #### `events`

 Event listeners to add to the custom element.
-These happens after the `prototype` is set up and before `created` is called.
+These get bound after the `prototype` is set up and before `created` is called.

 ```js
 skate('my-component', {